n0-computer/iroh-ffi/README.md

 > Foreign Function Interface (FFI) bindings for Iroh

-This repo defines Python & Swift bindings for [iroh](https://github.com/n0-computer/iroh), which is written in Rust.
+This repo defines Python, Swift and Kotlin bindings for [iroh](https://github.com/n0-computer/iroh), which is written in Rust.

 ### Published Packages: